vairamsvsjdo/programminginc/chapter3.md

 * TODO:
-How to use buffer, how to limit reading strings in StdIo, ragged right string
+How to use buffer, how to limit reading strings in StdIo, ragged right string  (ragged - uneven string length and hence the right side of strings are not evenly input and written)